Ivan Artipoli: Biography

 Born in Pescara, Abruzzo, Artipoli started his career at Pescara Calcio.
 Artipoli was the member of the reserve since 2001–02 season.
 He made his Serie B debut on 12 June 2004, the last round, a 2–2 draw with Ternana.
 Before the match Pescara needed 3 points in order to avoid direct relegation.
 Artipoli was the starting centre-back of the match, eventually Venezia won the match and Pescara relegated directly.
 Pescara later re-admitted along with relegation "play-out" losing side Bari in order to replace bankrupted Ancona and Napoli.

 Sampdoria

-In June 2004 Artipoli was signed by U.C.
-Sampdoria outright for undisclosed fee.
-Artipoli spent a season with Samp's reserve before moved to A.C.
-Prato in summer 2005.
+In June 2004 Artipoli was signed by UC Sampdoria outright for undisclosed fee.
+Artipoli spent a season with Samp's reserve before moved to AC Prato in summer 2005.
 In January 2006 Artipoli left for Chiasso (swapped with Bruno da Mota) but did not play any game in 2005–06 Swiss Challenge League.

 Artipoli was loaned to Parto again in 2006–07 Serie C1.
 The club also had the first option to sign him in co-ownership deal for a peppercorn fee of €500.
 In June 2007 Prato excised the rights.
 Artipoli played the first round of 2007–08 Serie C2 before signed by S.S.
 Lazio on 31 August 2007.
 Sampdoria retained the stake on Artipoli's contract.